kilgorezer/pipestoneplus/readme.md

 Credit to bravelycowering on ClassiCube for making the original Pipestone.
+You can view the official Pipestone tutorial by doing /g bravelycowering+9 on Not Awesome 2.
 This repository contains older versions of Pipestone+.

 Installation (V1): \